 The Respiratory Care Track in the Bachelor of Applied Science (BAS) in Allied Health program combines classroom theory with practical, hands-on experience, preparing students to become members of dedicated healthcare teams that treat patients with cardiopulmonary (heart & lung) disorders.

 Due in part to a growing middle-aged and elderly population, the demand for respiratory therapists is expected to increase by 12% by 2024, according to the Bureau of Labor Statistics.
 Earning a bachelor's degree will help you be more competitive for jobs as a Respiratory Therapist and qualify you to work in a variety of healthcare settings, including:

 If you are interested in a career as a Physician Assistant (PA), our Respiratory Care and Community Health and Education applied bachelor’s degree tracks can help you meet the academic admissions requirements for the Physician Assistant master's degree at the University of Washington (UW) School of Medicine's MEDEX Northwest program.

-CoARC Programmatic Outcomes Data
+CoARC Programmatic Outcomes Data is available here

 My teachers showed me the kind of person I wanted to be when I went into the workforce.